Fraunhofer-IIS/LASER/analysis/README.md

-# SIGMA-analysis: A Repository for Analyzing Generated Instructions
+# LASER-analysis: A Repository for Analyzing Instructions

 This repository contains code and data for analyzing instruction-following data.